codeBlock-1984/bankr/README.md

 - View a specific client's bank account record
 - Delete a specific bank account

+## Extra features
+- A client can view his transactions for each account
+- A client can view his own accounts

 ## Related links

 * [User Interface](https://codeblock-1984.github.io/bankr/) - The UI of this application can be accessed here